How to Become an Organized High School Student

 The following tips are designed to help high school students stay organized and get the best grades he or she is capable of:

-1) Pack your book bag the night before: In order to make sure to bring everything needed for the next day's classes, it is helpful to review your next day's schedule and go over everything needed for all classes, including gym, and money for lunch.
-Waiting till the last minute the following morning when you are tired and rushed allows much more of a chance to leave something behind.
+1) Pack your book bag the night before: To make sure to bring everything needed for the next day's classes, it is helpful to review your next day's schedule and go over everything needed for all classes, including gym, and money for lunch.
+Waiting until the last minute the following morning when you are tired and rushed allows much more of a chance to leave something behind.

 5) If you have poor handwriting, always type assignments: And also don't forget to use Spell Check.
 Not only will your assignment be neater and easier for the teacher to read and correct, but you will be teaching yourself the proper spelling of words.
 At some point in your high school career, you may want to take a keyboarding class to help you get your typed assignments done more quickly and with better accuracy.